Tatakae! Dragon (Fight! Dragon)

 At the end of episode 26, Dragon finally understanding that all he has done is wipe out Shadow Japan, that Shadow is an international assassins guild, boards a jet plane (destination unspecified) to "wipe out Shadow every where in the world".
 The final words are however, Kojiro's "Bro! (with tears in eyes) followed by a short prayer for his safe return and one last "Bro!" (aniki).
 THE END.
 (1st credit sequence repeating opening theme runs as usual, followed by second ending credits sequence with "Lonely Dragon" playing for the last time).

-Each episode ended with the following warning: "KARATE REQUIRES PROPER PRACTICE NEVER
+ended with the following warning: "KARATE REQUIRES PROPER PRACTICE

 Tatakae!
 Dragon (Fight!
-Dragon) was released on DVD by BCI Eclipse, in Japanese with English subtitles.
+Dragon) was released on DID by BCI Eclipse, in Japanese with English subtitles.

-When BCI Eclipse went bankrupt its properties were aquired by Mill Creek Entertainment
+When BCI Eclipse went bankrupt its properties were acquired by Mill Creek Entertainment

 which rereleased the DVD set under its logo on March 9, 2010.